econoalchemist/Passport-Batch2/01_Self-Custody.md

 - Next, Passport will create and encrypted backup of your seed phrase and prepare to save it to the included microSD card.
 Select the `>` arrow.
 - Part of having an encrypted backup is having the code to decrypt it.
 Passport Batch 2 will generate this code and it will be required to to open your backup file in the future.
 Select the `>` arrow.
-- Your Passport Batch 2 came with a perfferated note card, on one side of the perferation is space to write down your seed words and on the other side is space to write down your code for the encrypted backup.
-Foundation recommends writing down the backup code on this notecard and it is considered a safe procedure because physical access to the microSD card is required.
-Consider storing the notecard and the microSD card is separate locations.
+- Your Passport Batch 2 came with a perforated note card, on one side of the perforation is space to write down your seed words and on the other side is space to write down your code for the encrypted backup.
+Foundation recommends writing down the backup code on this note-card and it is considered a safe procedure because physical access to the microSD card is required.
+Consider storing the note-card and the microSD card is separate locations.
 Select the `>` arrow.

 <p align="center">
   <img src="assets/seed_02.jpg">
 </p>

 - Your backup code will be displayed.
-Copy this down on your notecard.
-Double check your work then select the checkmark.
+Copy this down on your note-card.
+Double check your work then select the check-mark.
 - Passport will ask that you confirm your backup code was written down correctly by having you re-enter it.
 Select the check mark.
 - Enter your code in the blank spaces using the numeric key pad.
 - Once entered, select the check mark.
-- You should receive confirmation that your backup code was enetered correctly.
+- You should receive confirmation that your backup code was entered correctly.
 If not, try again.

 <p align="center">
   <img src="assets/seed_03.jpg">